Why every successful e-learning project starts with Needs Analysis

 Without Needs Analysis, an e-learning project is simply built on assumptions, which can often be wrong.
 When these incorrect assumptions lead to the development of a solution, the solution doesn’t work – resulting in lost time, money and sometimes customers.

-Discovery brings efficiency to a project, reducing costs and increasing return.
+A Needs Analysis brings efficiency to a project, reducing costs and increasing return.

 But how does Needs Analysis work?